ericlowry/mvi-edge-camera-controller/README.md

 # mvi-edge-camera-controller

-The application lets you use a rapberry pi with an attached camera as an input device for Maximo Visual Inspection Edge.
+This application lets you use a rapberry pi with an attached camera as an input device for Maximo Visual Inspection Edge.
+It works by uploading images, as needed, to MVI Edge via a REST API.

 ## Prerequisites